 We may earn money or products from the companies mentioned in this post.
 Please check my disclosure policy to learn more.

-There are various misconceptions surrounding the skin care essentials of oily skin – it does not need moisturizing, there is no need to apply sunscreen and you need to exfoliate it every day.
-The list goes on.
+There are various myths about oily skin – it does not need a moisturizer, sunscreen will make you break out, you should exfoliate every day, etc. The list goes on.

 1) You Don’t Need A Moisturizer If You Have Oily Skin

 Most people feel that when they have oily skin, they don’t need a moisturizer.
-It’s definitely a myth.
+When the skin already looks shiny, why would I want to add more shine to it by rubbing more moisture onto it?

-There are many moisturizers that are created specifically for oily skin.
-A good moisturizer for oily skin is generally very light and fast absorbing.
+Now that you have understood the importance of a moisturizer, does not mean you will go running after any moisturizer!
+There are moisturizers that are created specifically for oily skin.
+A good moisturizer for oily skin is light and fast-absorbing

 Look for non-oily moisturizer with ingredients like propylene glycol, dimethicone, aloe, glycerin and hyaluronic acid, that don’t trap oil into the pores.
 Definitely take the time to read the ingredients on the moisturizer, to avoid any harmful ingredients.